sydasif/ansible-cbt-lab/docs/source/06_jinja/01_introduction.md

 With Jinja2, you can create templates that define the structure of your configuration files.
 By feeding these templates with data, you can quickly generate configurations that are consistent and tailored to the specific needs of each device.

-### CLI-Based Automation and APIs like NETCONF

-Jinja2 is useful not just for generating configurations for command-line interfaces (CLI), but also for creating XML configurations used in APIs like NETCONF.
-This flexibility makes it a powerful tool in both traditional and modern network automation workflows.

 For network engineers, knowing how to use Jinja2 is a valuable skill.
 It simplifies the process of creating and managing network configurations, saves time, and reduces the likelihood of errors.
 This efficiency is crucial in managing complex and large-scale networks.

 ### How It Works- Static and Variable Data